-An increase in the Baby Boomer population creating a greater need for surgical technologists since the elderly often require more operations.
+- An increase in the Baby Boomer population creating a greater need for surgical technologists since older adults often require more operations.

-An increased willingness of this aging population (compared to those of generations past) to utilize surgery to maintain a desired quality of life.
+- An increased willingness of this aging population (compared to generations past) to utilize surgery to maintain a desired quality of life.

 Job Requirements for Surgical Technologists

-Finally, graduates may want to seek certification either through the National Board of Surgical Technology and Surgical Assisting (NBSTSA) or the National Center for Competency Testing (NCCT).
-Certification through the NBSTSA allows surgical technologists to use the title Certified Surgical Technologist (CST) while certification through the NCCT allows them to use the title Tech in Surgery-Certified (NCCT).
+Surgical tech graduates are encouraged to seek certification through the National Board of Surgical Technology and Surgical Assisting (NBSTSA) or the National Center for Competency Testing (NCCT).
+Certification through the NBSTSA allows surgical technologists to use the title Certified Surgical Technologist (CST).
+In contrast, certification through the NCCT allows the use of the title Tech in Surgery-Certified (NCCT).
 Candidates typically need to pass an exam to gain certification and have education through a postsecondary institution or the military.
-Some surgical technologists may go on to become registered nurses, or even to work as educators or operating room managers, according to the BLS.
-Certification can also be helpful to finding employment, reports the BLS.

 Top Employers of Surgical Technologists